-For this task the robots are navigating autonomously.
-Within three minutes, the robot has to navigate through long curved rows of maize plants (picture 1 at the end of this text).
+For this task, the robots are navigating autonomously.
+Within three minutes, the robot has to navigate through long curved rows of maize plants (picture 1 and 4 at the end of this text).
 The aim is to cover as much distance as possible.
 On the headland, the robot has to turn and return in the adjacent row.
 There will be no plants missing in the rows.
 This task is all about accuracy, smoothness and speed of the navigation operation between the rows.

 At the beginning of the match it will be told whether starting is on the left side of the field (first turn is right) or on the right side (first turn is left).
 This is not a choice of the team but of the officials.
 Therefore, the robots should be able to perform for both options.
 A headland width of 2 meters free of obstacles (bare soil) will be available for turning.